Types of Water Testing & How to Test Water

 - Biological oxygen demand represents the amount of oxygen required by living organisms (microorganisms) for oxidation of biodegradable organic matter present in water under aerobic conditions.

 - BOD is a direct measurement of quality of oxygen needed for biodegradation of organic matter and indirect measurement of quantity of biodegradable organic matter in water.

 - When biodegradable organic matter is added in water.
 Microorganism utilizes dissolved oxygen to oxidize organic matter.
 If the rate of consumption of oxygen during biodegradation is greater than solubilization of atmospheric Oxygen into water, level of dissolved oxygen gradually decreases.

 - If organic matter content is very high, complete loss of dissolved oxygen occurs.
 This creates anaerobic environment in water.
-In this case aerobic aquatic organism cannot survive.
+In this case aerobic aquatic organisms cannot survive.

-- Furthermore, if dissolved oxygen is absent then organic matter starts to decompose anaerobically that creates taste and odor problem.
+- Furthermore, if dissolved oxygen is absent then organic matter starts to decompose anaerobically that creates taste and odor problems.

 - High value of BOD is an indicator of water pollution.

 There are a wide range of water quality tests used to help determine how safe, or even drinkable, water is to be used in a household setting or otherwise that water test labs perform.

 These different types of tests help determine if specific materials or contaminants have infected a body of water, and help inform how it needs to be further treated.
 Here are just a few types of water testing methods.

 There are a range of potential bacterial contaminants that can plague water.
 One of the most common and most looked for is E. coli bacteria, which comes from fecal matter exposure and can result in serious health issues when consumed.
 Bacteria testing is essential in determining how safe water is to drink or expose to your skin.